 3. Barichara, Colombia

 This town claims to be the cutest village in all of Colombia, and who are we to argue?
 The surrounding hills and walks add to the appeal.
+On top of that about a 30min walk out of town is the probably best campsite in all of South America.
 Read more about what we loved here.

 4. Antigua, Guatemala